nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `archive INDEX`

 * Archives the internship application at the specified `INDEX`.
-* The application specified must be not archived.
+* The application specified must be unarchived.
 * The index refers to the index number shown in the displayed internship application list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The index must be within the range of available internships in the shown application list.

-Examples:
+Example:
 * `list` followed by `archive 2` archives the 2nd internship application in the list.

 ### Retrieving an internship application from archives: `retrieve`